 It holds gold bars in its vaults and is designed for investors that want to hold physical gold, but without the extra stress.

-The fund currently has over $800 million in assets under management.
+The fund currently has over $700 million in net assets.
 It tracks the price of gold bullion, which means it is set up to earn returns from increases in gold prices.

 iShares Gold Bullion ETF (CGL) has a risk rating of medium to high and is an excellent choice for investors who want to use gold as a hedge against inflation or as a portfolio diversifier.